Two students in library

 Special features regarding the equipment

-Liquid and solid-state NMR spectroscopy centre (800, 600, 3x 400, 200 MHz and low-field NMR); clean room (200 m² class 100, 410 m² class 10,000) with high resolution electron beam lithography, ion beam milling, multifunctional UHV cluster (PLD, organic MBE, magnetron sputtering, electron beam physical vapour deposition), laser interference lithography and other devices; positron spectroscopy using the radiation source ELBE at the Helmholtz Centre Dresden-Rossendorf.
+Centre for liquid and solid-state NMR spectroscopy (800, 600, 3x 400, 200 MHz and low-field NMR); Cleanroom (200 m² class 100, 410m² class 10,000) with high resolution electron-beam lithography, ion beam milling, multifunctional UHV clusters (PLD, organic MBE, magnetron sputtering, electron-beam physical vapour deposition), laser interference lithography and various other devices; Positron spectroscopy using the ELBE radiation source at the Helmholtz Centre Dresden-Rossendorf.
 Production line for thin-film solar cells.
 Surface spectroscopy.
 Depth profiling, electron microscopy and tomography.

 Special features regarding research activities

-Specialisation in the Physics of Condensed Matter with the fields of Materials and Biosciences, Special Interfaces and Nanostructures, Polymer Physics, Biophysics, Photovoltaics and Materials Science; strong networking in two collaborative research centres dealing with condensed matter and with the Federal Network of Nanostructured Materials as well as with the Max Planck Institute of Microstructure Physics, Fraunhofer Institute for Microstructure of Materials and Systems and Fraunhofer Center for Silicon Photovoltaics.
+Focus Condensed Matter Physics with the areas Materials Sciences and Biosciences, specifically Interfaces and Nanostructures, Polymer Physics, Biophysics, Photovoltaics and Materials Sciences; Strong networking in two collaborative research centres dealing with condensed matter and the Federal Network of Nanostructured Materials as well as with the Max Planck Institute of Microstructure Physics, the Fraunhofer Institute for Microstructure of Materials and Systems and the Fraunhofer Centre for Silicon Photovoltaics.

 Other special features

-Various specialisations which have been specifically strengthened due to the appointment policy in the last 15 years; high level of interaction between theory and experiment; high level of networking due to two Collaborative Research Centres (SFBs) and the Federal Network of Nanostructured Materials; very intensive collaboration with Max-Planck and Fraunhofer Institutes on site, as well as with the local photovoltaic industry; the institute has recently renovated buildings, good infrastructure and modern equipment as well as a large clean room; very favourable supervision ratio between professors and students
+Various focal areas that have been specifically strengthened by the targeted appointment policy in the last 15 years; High level of interaction between theory and experiment; High level of networking due to two collaborative research centres (CRCs) and the German Federal Network of Nanostructured Materials; Very close cooperation with the Max-Planck and Fraunhofer Institutes on site as well as with the local photovoltaic industry; The institute has recently renovated buildings, good infrastructure and modern equipment as well as a large cleanroom; Very favourable ratio of professors to students.

 Further information on research activities